e1creative/movie-ledger/README.md

 - Profile delete: delete your profile at any time, all data is wiped from our database.

-- Movie/Series Lookup: using the the OMDB api, browse through thousands of movies or series to find the title you are looking for.
+- Movie/Series Search: using the the OMDB api, browse through thousands of movies or series to find the title you are looking for.

 - Store: store the movie or series title in your list for quick browsing.